rehamlaila/Smart-Room-Climate-Control-System/README.md

 If the current temperature is equal to or below the desired temperature, the system generates FAN_OFF.

-The LEDs visually indicate the current climate-control state.
+The LED indicators show the current climate-control state.

 Results